cipherboy/cmsh/docs/api.md

 model and tell it what to solve for: any clause which is required to derive the assertion is added to the CNF.
-This is usually a component of the high-level goal you're trying to solve for, e.g., that there's a collision or that the Sodoku is valid.
+This is usually a component of the high-level goal you're trying to solve for, e.g., that there's a collision or that the Sudoku is valid.

 Once added, assertions cannot be removed; for removable assertions, see assumptions.